bourbaki95/Snake_Game/README.md

 *OpenGL.

-For the classes and modules found in this repository, Iacknowledge the partial or complete use of code retrieved from the following sources:
+For the classes and modules found in this repository, I acknowledge the partial or complete use of code retrieved from the following sources:

 * Gerrald Shultz (2019), Notes and Slides for a Computer Graphics Course (CS 3510), Fall Semester 2019 MSU Denver.